robert-blankenship/helpscout-dashboard/README.md

 1. license:
 ===================
-It's GPL, so do whatever you want with it - it's chill :).
+GPL.

 2. how it works:
 ===================
 Built with angularjs.
 It pulls the new mailbox data every 3 seconds.
-If you start to hit the rate limit, just modify the polling freqeuncy.

 3. installation:
 ===================
-Just stick the files into a new folder inside of the public folder ("/var/www") of your web server.
-Don't have a server?
-Be one of the cool kids and get one for free: http://gweb.io/#/
+Just stick the files into a new folder inside of the public folder.

 4. obligatory puppy:
 ===================